peterhinch/micropython-async/TUTORIAL.md

     # do something time consuming
 ```

-it won't lock out other threads, whereas without an ``await asyncio.sleep(0)``
+it won't lock out other threads.
+Under cooperative schedulers the loop must
-statement it will lock up the entire application until it completes.
+explicitly yield control every so many iterations e.g. by putting the code in
+a coro and periodically issuing ``await asyncio.sleep(0)``.

-Alas this benefit pales into insignificance compared to the drawbacks.
-Some of
+Alas this benefit of pre-emption pales into insignificance compared to the
-these are covered in the documentation on writing
+drawbacks.
+Some of these are covered in the documentation on writing
 [interrupt handlers](http://docs.micropython.org/en/latest/reference/isr_rules.html).
-In a pre-emptive model every thread can interrupt every other thread.
-It is
+In a pre-emptive model every thread can interrupt every other thread, changing
-generally much easier to find and fix a lockup resulting from a coro which
+data which might be used in other threads.
+It is generally much easier to find
+and fix a lockup resulting from a coro which fails to yield than locating the
-fails to yield than locating the sometimes deeply subtle and rarely occurring
+sometimes deeply subtle and rarely occurring bugs which can occur in
-bugs which can occur in pre-emptive code.
+pre-emptive code.

 To put this in simple terms, if you write a MicroPython coroutine, you can be
 sure that variables won't suddenly be changed by another coro: your coro has
 complete control until it issues ``await asyncio.sleep(0)``.

-Unless you are
-running an interrupt handler; these are pre-emptive.
+Bear in mind that interrupt handlers are pre-emptive.

 ## 7.3 Communication